vishvAsa/kalpAntaram/kANe/v4/2_antyeShTi_Ashaucha_shuddhi/08_shuddhi.md

 [^727]: उदधृताश्चापि शुध्यन्ति शुद्धैः पात्रैः समुद्धृताः। एकरात्रोषिता आपस्त्याज्याः शुद्धा अपि स्वयम् ॥ देवल q. by मिता and अपरार्क on या.
 I. 192.

-## Purification of water

  There[^728] is no taint in water that cannot be agitated by any beings and in the water of springs (that flow from hills).
 Tanks (that are so deep) that they cannot be agitated, rivers, wells and lakes (that are similar) should not be used by the usual way of descent (the _ghat_) if they come in contact with caṇḍālas and other impure persons or things.
 In _Narhari v.
 Bhimrao_, the Bombay High Court had to deal with the question whether a certain tank at Mahad in the Kolaba District could not be resorted to by untouchables for taking water and held that the untouchables were not prevented from using it (vide 39 Bombay L. R. p.
 1295).

-Bṛhaspati provides that if in a well the dead body of an animal with five nails (man or beast) is found or if the well is otherwise extremely polluted all the water of the well should be taken out and the rest should be dried up by means of clothes, then if the well be built with burnt bricks flames of fire should be made to lick the surface of the walls), and then _pañcagavya_ should be poured over when fresh water begins to flow in (from the springs )[^729]. Āpastamba (q. by Śuddhikaumudi p.
-299 ) states the circumstances when a well may be said to be extremely polluted: 'hair, excrements and urine, menstrual discharge, a dead body-when a well is defiled by these one should take a hundred jars of water from it' (and further purification by putting pañcagavya in it should be resorted to if there is more water).
+Bṛhaspati provides that if in a well the dead body of an animal with five nails (man or beast) is found or if the well is otherwise extremely polluted all the water of the well should be taken out and the rest should be dried up by means of clothes, then if the well be built with burnt bricks flames of fire should be made to lick the surface of the walls), and then _pañcagavya_ should be poured over when fresh water begins to flow in (from the springs )[^729].

+Āpastamba (q. by Śuddhikaumudi p.
+299 ) states the circumstances when a well may be said to be extremely polluted: 'hair, excrements and urine, menstrual discharge, a dead body - when a well is defiled by these one should take a hundred jars of water from it' (and further purification by putting pañcagavya in it should be resorted to if there is more water).
 Parāśara VII.
 3 says the same about wells (with steps ), wells without steps and tanks.

 Yāj.
 I. 197 ( =Viṣṇu Dh, S. 23.
 41) provides that mud and water on roads which come in contact with lowest castes (like caṇḍālas), dogs and crows and buildings (like _maṭhas_) constructed with burnt bricks are purified by the wind alone ( blowing on them ).